Categories

 The only reason flies in America are not so frequently encountered is they have been the subject of the enforcement of laws against terrorism.
 It is widely agreed that, ever since the Patriot Act, the likelihood of anyone commandeering a fly and ramming it into a building has been sharply reduced.

-But back here in Manly, the only peace you will find on a fly-day is in a huge crowd, one containing tens of thousands of people, as at a football match.
+But back here in Manly, the only peace you will find on a fly-day is in a huge crowd of people, perhaps at a football match or a shrimp barbie.
 In that situation, the number of flies per person reaches a rough parity.
 If you are lucky, the density of people may be such that there are fewer than one fly per person.

 Of course, that establishes a new, even more annoying problem.
 People can be even more annoying and persistant than flies.

 PS: Do you doubt that the fly is a divine invention?
-See Mark Twain’s epistemological essay The Fly.
+See Mark Twain’s mordant, epistemological essay, The Fly.